-Settled by Russians of the rather odd New Israel sect in 1913, this village of around 2,000 people is now the main jumping-off point for ecotourism in the national park.
+Settled by Russians of the rather odd New Israel sect in 1913, the village of San Javier is now the main jumping-off point for ecotourism within Esteros de Farrapos National Park.

-As you enter the village on Artigas, the Sala Cultural Pobieda (‘Victory’ in Russian) is on the right just before the main crossroads with Calle Lubkov.
-The small Museo de los Inmigrantes is here, with interesting photos and documents of the Russian community.
-There were plans for it to move to the former Cooperativa shop, just across Lubkov, but these seem to be on hold for the time being.
+As you enter the village on Artigas, the Sala Cultural Pobieda is on the right just before the main crossroads with Calle Lubkov.
+This houses a tourist information centre and the small Museo de los Inmigrantes, with interesting photos and documents of the Russian community.
 Next to the Cooperativa on Artigas is the Galpón de Piedra (Stone Store), built without cement in 1914 when each family brought two cartloads of stone; it’s now the national park’s visitor centre.
 Alongside is the community’s flour and oil mill, built in similar style to the galpón but enlarged in concrete in 1945, and now abandoned.

 To the south of San Javier there are riverside cliffs and gallery forest with wetlands to the east, then another line of cliff and forest – it’s ideal for exploring by horse, but you can also walk (in about 3 hours, if you’re busy watching birds) along the river to the Arroyo Farrapos.
 Watch out for the spiky acacias near the start; unfortunately cows are still being grazed on islands in the national park, spreading acacia seeds there.
-It’s also possible to take a boat, the Manuelita II: ask at the Junta Local or Prefectura.
+It’s also possible to take a boat, the Manuelita II: ask at either visitor centre.
+Guides are also available.

 Getting to San Javier

 Buses between Mercedes and Paysandú run up Ruta 24, most going via Fray Bentos and a few via San Javier.
 The Sabelin bus company has an office by the Casa Blanca.